-The school works with feeder primary schools and Parent Partnership Officers from year 5 through to arrival in year 7.

-The school holds an Open Evening each year in October and parents are encouraged to attend.
-Meetings are offered on the night on a one to one basis with the SENCO.

-- Transition visits start in the summer term for some students, following early liaison with feeder school. - Individuals and small groups of students are given increasing access to the school, via pre-arranged visits.
-A M.O.T.H.S (Moving On To High

-- School) Day is arranged in the summer term for the more vulnerable student's prior the transition day for Year 6. - A specialist Post 16 Evening is held in the autumn term.
-This is open to any student and their parent/carer. - Students and parents can request in Year 11 a careers appointment. - The SENCO works closely with students, parents and external providers to ensure a smooth transition to Post 16 provision. - Taster Days are offered and usually taken up by students in the summer Term of year 10 to attend further education colleges.
+- The school works with feeder primary schools and Parent Partnership Officers from year 5, through to arrival in year 7. - The school holds an Open Evening each year in October and parents are encouraged to attend.
+Meetings are offered on the night on a one to one basis with the SENDCO. - Transition visits start in the summer term for some students, following early liaison with feeder school. - Individuals and small groups of students are given increasing access to the school, via pre-arranged visits.
+A M.O.T.H.S (Moving On to High School) Day is arranged in the summer term for the more vulnerable students prior to the transition day for Yr 6. - A specialist Post 16 Evening is held in the autumn term.
+This is open to any student and their parent/carer. - The SENDCO works closely with students, parents and external providers to ensure a smooth transition to Post 16 provision.
+Some pupils with SEN may be offered a careers meeting. - Taster Days are offered and usually taken up by students in the summer Term of year 10.